 This course offers basic concepts in human anatomical structures.
 It includes all major body systems with emphasis on histological, developmental and gross anatomy.
-The accompanying 2020-2021 Catalog 167 www.mchs.edu lab will reinforce lecture through animal dissection and human prosection.
+The accompanying lab will reinforce lecture through animal dissection and human prosection.
 PREREQUISITE: One year of high school biology, or BIO 095, or equivalent.
 Mode of delivery: face-to-face.
 3 lecture hours, 2 laboratory hours.
 Fall, Spring, and Summer semesters.